PhilipWright96/NewChessProject/README.md

 1. Clone Repo
 2. Ensure your machine has java and ant installed
 3. Run 'ant resolve' to pull in ivy dependencies and generate lib directory.
 4. Run 'ant main'.
 This will produce the local build directory and run the program

+Helper Commands

+1. Prettier should run on save.
+To run it manually for Java, go to https://github.com/jhipster/prettier-java